 What makes the experience of Minecraft so enriching is its immersive environment, according to O’Donnell.
-Unlike other games, where players pass through levels of a pre-fabricated world that they cannot touch or change, Minecraft offers the freedom of creating things of your choosing and interacting with them.
-Block by block, whole worlds rise in 3D that you can enter and explore—a space station, a modern city, a marine ecosystem.
-It is this untrammeled freedom to create and explore that makes it such a powerful tool in the hands of teachers, he says.
+Unlike other games, where players pass through levels of a pre-fabricated world that they cannot touch or change, Minecraft offers the freedom to create things of your choosing and interact with them.
+Block by block, whole worlds rise in 3D that you can enter and investigate—a space station, a modern city, a marine ecosystem.
+It is this unlimited freedom to create and explore that makes Minecraft such a powerful tool in the hands of teachers, he says.

 Saima Zaidi is a freelance writer in Edmonton, Alberta.
 She can be reached at firstname.lastname@example.org.